PerfectApology.com

 Sincerely,

-Variations: Workplace Apologies to A Boss / Manager / Superior
+Variations: Workplace Apologies to A Boss / Manager

-These short additions can be used in conjunction with the letter above to further help tailor your letter.
+These short additions can be used in conjunction with the letter above to further help tailor your apology.
 They cover some of the most common issues at work for which one needs to apologize.

 Apology For a Mistake at Work